MicrosoftDocs/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-for-health.md

 ---

 See the [entity categories](../named-entity-types.md?tabs=health) returned by Text Analytics for health for a full list of supported entities.
+For information on confidence scores, see the [Text Analytics transparency note](/legal/cognitive-services/text-analytics/transparency-note?context=/azure/cognitive-services/text-analytics/context/context).

 ### Supported languages and regions